 Do you realize that doing a home inspection does not a guarantee you will be able to adopt a dog from us ?

 Do you consent to a post adoption visit by appointment to assure that everything is going well?

 Do you agree to return your adopted dog to us if you are unable to keep this dog for any reason?

 Do you understand that we may reject your application for any reason whatsoever and are not required to provide a reason?

 Do you understand that we cannot possibly know everything about the health or behavioral traits of any dog and that you bear the responsibility of choosing to adopt your dog?

 Do you understand that we are an all volunteer, not-for-profit rescue with significant expenses and that we cannot and do not refund adoption donations for any reason?

-Do you understand that we are not a "dog store" selling dogs and that any adoption donation given is not the purchase price for a dog but a donation for expending time and resources on your behalf, performing the service of the application, home visit and adoption itself and is therefore not refundable?
+We are not a "dog store" selling dogs.
+Do you agree that any donation you give to us is not a purchase price for a dog but your intended donation in consideration of our rescues canines and expending time and resources on your behalf including visiting our dogs, reviewing applications, performing the service of any adoption if one should occur, etc. and is therefore not refundable?